ibm-cloud-docs/databases-for-postgresql/howto-resources-scaling.md

 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it with the `/groups` endpoint if you need to manage or automate scaling programmatically.

-To view the current and scalable resources on a deployment,
+To view the current and scalable resources on a deployment, use
 ```
 curl -X GET -H "Authorization: Bearer $APIKEY" `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups'
 ```